-What affects moving costs in EXETER
+What affects moving costs in Exeter

 Moves cost more when the crew spends extra time walking items to the van, waiting for parking, or negotiating stairs and tight corridors.
 Distance between properties matters less than the pace of loading and unloading.
 A short city hop can still take longer if the van cannot stop close to the door or if internal routes slow each carry.
+Similar time pressure also shows up in man and van services in St Thomas.

-What affects moving costs in EXETER
+What affects moving costs in Exeter

 Cost driverWhat changes the timeWhy it affects total cost

-Building layoutStairs, tight corridors, lift availabilityItems move more slowly and often one-by-one, extending handling time.
+Building layoutStairs, tight corridors, lift availabilityItems move more slowly and often one by one, extending handling time.

 Route timingSchool-run or commuter peaks, roadworksUnpredictable traffic compresses loading windows and adds idle travel time.

-Typical move price patterns in EXETER
+Typical move price patterns in Exeter

 Because crews are billed for labour time, moves that load and unload quickly cost less, even with longer drives.
 Two similar properties can produce different totals if one has a long kerb-to-door carry or stairs.
 Larger homes scale by volume and handling complexity rather than distance alone.